 But greenhouses don’t come cheap.
 Here is where the polytunnel comes in.
 It’s a cheaper, more lightweight version of a greenhouse and can do wonders for your organic vegetable patch.
 To find out more about polytunnel designs or to get a monthly growing guide, visit Premier Polytunnels online.

 If you’re considering using a polytunnel in your backyard, take a look at the benefits below:

-- Cheaper than a greenhouse – if you’re looking for a temporary solution or you’re growing a vegetable garden for the first time, a polytunnel is a quick and easy way of keeping your plants and vegetables covered at a fraction of the cost of a greenhouse.
+- Cheaper than a greenhouse – if you’re looking to get a backyard landscaping or you’re growing a vegetable garden for the first time, a polytunnel is a quick and easy way of keeping your plants and vegetables covered at a fraction of the cost of a greenhouse.